Google: Where art thou time conversion?

 Oh well… I guess I’ll just have to wait.

-Update: I’ve just discovered Google’s things-to-do page (UK only?)
-Amongst other things, it explains how to get the current time for any location: simply prefix the place-name with “time ” – e.g. time london.
+Update: Since writing this I’ve found how to get the current time for a location using a “time” prefix - e.g. time london.
 That may be helpful if you know your geography?
 Personally, I’ve no idea which cities are in PST, and I’d only be guessing that maybe New York is in EST?
-(Google says EDT for New York – is it daylight savings time at the moment?)
+(Google says EDT for New York - is it daylight savings time at the moment?)